andrewt3000/MachineLearning/machineLearning.md

 2. classification - predicting a discrete value.
 (Example: pass or fail)

 #### Types of classification
 Binary classification - classifying elements into one of two groups.
-Example: benign/malignant tumor, fraudulent or legitimate financial transaction, spam or non-spam email.
+Examples: benign/malignant tumor, fraudulent or legitimate financial transaction, spam or non-spam email.

-Multi-class classification - Outputs are multiple binary labels, often mutually exclusive.
-Classic example: MNIST evaluates handwritten single numeric characters and classifies into 10 binary outputs 0 - 9.
+[Multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification)/multinomial classification - classify instances into more than 2 classes.
+Example: MNIST evaluates handwritten single numeric characters and classifies into 10 binary classes 0 - 9.

 ###Week 1: Linear Regression with one variable